welldonestudio/welldonestudio.github.io/docs/veriwell/tutorials/staknet/index.md

 Users can directly interact with the contract simply by connecting their wallet.
 <img src={require('./img/code-interact.png').default} alt='code-interact' />

 Before initiating a transaction, users can review the code and use AI assistance to understand the functions and features of the contract.
+Keep in mind that AI code assistance is still a developing tool and may have limitations.
+While it can provide useful insights, it should be used as a reference rather than a definitive guide.
 <img src={require('./img/code-interact-show-code.png').default} alt='code-interact-show-code' />